What a day it will be!

 Here's my plan:

-I'm going to Teaneck Packathon for Haiti on November 9 to help pack lunches for school children there.
+I'm going to the Teaneck Packathon for Haiti on November 9 to help pack lunches for school children.
 We plan to provide a full-year lunch program for 500 kids in two remote Haitian schools.
-Volunteers will form assembly lines in the back gym at Grace Lutheran Church in Teaneck to pack over 100,000 meals to be served in the schools in Trois Mares and Chapottin, Haiti.
+Volunteers will form assembly lines in the gym of Grace Lutheran Church in Teaneck to pack over 123,000 meals to be served in the schools in Trois Mares and Chapottin, Haiti.
 Our meals will be served 4 days a week.
 For the other day, we want to fund Haitian-sourced lunches to support farms and businesses there.
-I want to make sure those chldren can count on lunch every weekday through 2020.
+I want to make sure those children can count on lunch every weekday through 2020.

 Donate Now to help me reach my goal of helping needy kids in Haiti.